 The Statement part just gives words to it–kind of like a vision affirmation statement, Life Word or a One Word for the year!
 That’s why I love this so much, it gets us thinking and helps us stay focused.

 Watch Shari explain it and give examples on your YouTube channel.

-Get your free worksheet download by visiting Signature Style page on Shari’s website.
+Get your free worksheet download by visiting the Signature Style Page on Shari’s website.

-This exercise will be worlds easier if you already had a Color Analysis or Discovered Your Signature Color!
+This exercise will be worlds easier if you already had a Color Analysis!